-La Salle University Online Nurse Practitioner Programs – AGPCNP, FNP
+La Salle University Online NP Programs

 Applicants must submit an online application, a current professional resume, one letter of reference from a supervisor or an academic reference, transcripts from the college or university where the applicant earned a bachelor’s degree, a copy of their RN license, and a personal statement that describes professional values, educational goals and the reasoning for the chosen track option.
-The program does not ask for GRE or GMAT scores but, as noted above, may request scores for those who do not meet the required GPA threshold.
+The program does not ask for GRE or GMAT scores, but, as noted above, may request scores for those who do not meet the required GPA threshold.
 La Salle University does not charge an application fee for online programs.

 State Restrictions: La Salle University accepts applicants from outside Pennsylvania and abroad.
 Applicants should always check with La Salle University and the respective state, territory, or nation where they plan to ultimately practice to determine what training and certification or licensure requirements must be met in order to practice.